 I am a Washington University Law School graduate who also has a Bachelor's degree in Secondary Education from the University of Missouri.
 I have seven years teaching experience on both the high school and post-secondary level.
 I can assist students with standardized test preparation, Reading Comprehension and Writing.
 I have taught Government, English, World Religions, History and Psychology in the past.
 I scored in the top 98th percentile on the LSAT and specialize in helping students using proven techniques to increase their scores.
 Specifically, I can help students more easily break down the types of logic games and to distinguish between right and wrong answers in the Logical Reasoning and Reading Comprehension sections.
 I enjoy helping others obtain their educational goals, and would love to help increase your test scores, grades or simply to understand your subject area better.

-Undergraduate Degree: University of Missouri - Bachelor of Science, Secondary Education (Social Studies and English)
+Undergraduate Degree: University of Missouri-Columbia - Bachelor of Science, Education

-Graduate Degree: Washington University - Juris Doctor, Law
+Graduate Degree: Washington University in St Louis - Juris Doctor, Legal Studies

 State Certified Teacher

 I believe that students learn best by doing.
 I first discuss with the students their goals for a test or course.
 I teach the basic strategies and knowledge needed to do better on the test and then assist the student in going through practice problems to improve pacing and accuracy.

 What might you do in a typical first session with a student?